-5.3 Turbulence spectra
+365 5.3 Turbulence spectra

 When performing numerical simulations to compute the wind-induced response of wind turbines, an essential input to model the wind inflow conditions is the PSD of the velocity fluctuations.
-Figure 10, fig. 11, and fig. 12 depict the PSD estimates respectively for the along-wind, cross-wind, and vertical velocity wind components as a function of the reduced frequency $f_r = fz/\overline{u}$ reduced frequency f_r for nine stability classes.
-Surface-layer scaling is adopted, i.e. the PSDs are normalized normalised with u (eq.
-(2)) and $\phi\epsilon^{2/3}$ (eq.
-(7))eq.
+Figure 8, fig. 9, and fig. 10 depict the PSD estimates respectively for the along-wind, cross-wind, and vertical wind components as a function of the reduced frequency f_r for nine stability classes.
+Surface-layer scaling is adopted, i.e. the PSDs are normalised with u (eq.
+(2)) and $\phi{\epsilon}^{2/3}$ (eq.
 (8)).
-Strongly non-neutral cases, defined as $|\zeta| > 2$ are not studied herein as they are fairly uncommon for the dataset data-set selected.
+Strongly non-neutral eases, defined as $|\zeta| > 2$ are not studied herein as they are fairly uncommon for the data-set selected.
 The number of available samples for each stability class is denoted as N and displayed in each sub-panel.

-These three figures compare the estimated spectra at $z = 45 \,\mathrm{m}$, $z = 18 \,\mathrm{m}$, and $z = 6 \,\mathrm{m}$ amsl with the empirical model established on the FINO1 platform (black solid line) at $z = 41.5 \,\mathrm{m}$ z = 41 m amsl (Cheynet et al., 2018).
+These three figures Figure 8 to fig. 10 compare the estimated spectra at z = 45 m, z = 18 m, and z = 6 m amsl with the empirical model established on FINO1 (black solid line) at z = 41 m amsl (Cheynet et al., 2018).
 The red curves represent the high-frequency asymptotic behaviour of surface-layer spectra for each stability class.
 It should be noted that the latter curves do not indicate when the inertial subrange starts since the frequencies they cover were arbitrarily chosen.